Crypto Accounting Sage Intacct Integration: The Multi-Entity Pattern (2026)

 Crypto Accounting Sage Intacct Integration: The Multi-Entity Pattern

-• Intacct exposes documented SOAP/XML + REST API; subledger posts programmatically or by file import — configure to current Intacct docs.
+• Intacct exposes a documented REST API alongside legacy SOAP/XML web services; the subledger posts programmatically or by file import.
+Configure against the current Intacct docs.

-• Multi-entity angle: carry an entity dimension mapped to Intacct entities so intercompany ≠ external disposal and consolidation doesn't double-count (see multi-entity crypto CoA).
+• The distinctive part is multi-entity: carry an entity dimension mapped to Intacct's entities so an intercompany transfer is not an external disposal and consolidation does not double-count (see multi-entity crypto CoA).

-• Post summarised journals; subledger keeps transaction detail for audit.
+• Post summarised journals; the subledger keeps the transaction detail for audit.

-• Export ≠ final — classification stays an auditor judgement.
+• Export is not final; classification stays an auditor judgement.
 Not accounting advice.

 No native crypto

-Sage Intacct is a multi-entity cloud accounting/ERP with no native wallet/blockchain/token concept.
-Crypto integrates via the standard subledger pattern: an external crypto subledger connects wallets/exchanges, applies cost basis and classification, and posts summary journal entries into Intacct's GL.
+Sage Intacct is a multi-entity cloud accounting and ERP platform with no native wallet, blockchain, or token concept.
+Crypto integrates via the standard subledger pattern: an external crypto subledger connects to the wallets and exchanges, applies cost basis and classification, and posts summary journal entries into Intacct's GL.
 Intacct stays the system of record; the accounting is an auditor judgement.

 How the subledger posts

-Sage Intacct exposes documented API interfaces — historically SOAP/XML web services and a REST API — that a subledger can use to post journal entries programmatically, or entries can be delivered by file import where appropriate.
-The specific interface and field mapping should be configured against Intacct's current API documentation (interfaces evolve).
+Intacct exposes a documented REST API, alongside the older SOAP/XML web services, that a subledger uses to create journal entries programmatically; entries can also be delivered by file import where that fits.
+The interface and field mapping should be configured against Intacct's current API documentation, since the two interfaces coexist with different auth models (legacy session-based for SOAP, OAuth 2.0 for REST).
 The mechanism is delivery; it does not change the underlying accounting.

 The multi-entity angle

-Intacct is commonly used by multi-entity groups, and crypto held across entities raises intercompany and consolidation questions: an intercompany transfer must not post as an external disposal, and consolidation must not double-count.
-The subledger should carry an entity dimension mapped to Intacct's entity structure so per-entity books and consolidation are correct (see multi-entity crypto chart of accounts and internal transfer vs disposal).
-An auditor judgement.
+Intacct is commonly used by groups running several entities on one instance, and crypto held across those entities raises intercompany and consolidation questions: an intercompany transfer must not post as an external disposal, and consolidation must not double-count.
+The subledger should carry an entity dimension mapped to Intacct's entity structure so the per-entity books and the consolidation are both correct (see multi-entity crypto chart of accounts and internal transfer vs disposal).
+The treatment is an auditor judgement.

 Journal granularity

-Generally summarised journals (periodic, per entity, for holdings / realized-unrealized / income / fees) rather than raw transactions, to keep the Intacct ledger manageable while the subledger retains transaction detail for audit.
-Granularity is a design choice set with the accountant and Intacct administrator.
+Generally summarised journals — periodic, per entity, for holdings, realized and unrealized results, income, and fees — rather than raw transactions, which keeps the Intacct ledger manageable while the subledger retains the transaction detail for audit.
+The granularity is a design choice set with the accountant and Intacct administrator.

 Export is plumbing

-The integration delivers correctly structured journals; it does not validate classification, cost basis, or fair value — those remain accounting judgements subject to review/audit.
-Intacct's reporting/controls then operate on them like any other journals.
-Accounting correctness is established separately, auditor-confirmed.
+The integration delivers correctly structured journals; it does not validate classification, cost basis, or fair value, which remain accounting judgements subject to review and audit.
+Intacct's reporting and controls then operate on those journals like any other.
+The accounting correctness is established separately and confirmed with the auditor.

 Practical guidance